BeautyScientist/GSDIANOZAS/README.md

 I’m sure Trade fairs themselves continue to be an important part of the business world.
 There are some things for which only a face-to-face contact will suffice.
 And let’s be honest, for a lot of sales people a trip to an exotic city on expenses is a perk of the job .
 But for me personally I have to come to terms with the fact that most of the time I can have something much better to do.
 And more generally, sometimes I do things purely because I’ve always done them not because they do me any good.

+#### ** Cult of Done Principle 6- The point of being done is not to finish but to get other things done.

+Completion isn't an end in itself but a gateway to new beginnings.
+The true value of finishing something is the freedom it gives you to start something new.
+This principle is the most important one from my point of view.

+Creating things is what humans do.
+It’s sort of all we do really.
+This principle doesn’t give any clues as to how it should be implemented.
+But it does tell you what frame of mind you should be in.
+Just   spend as much time as you can creating and even if you don’t get very far you are setting yourself up for your next session.

 © Colin Sanders 2025